 There is so much culture and history packed into the streets of Memphis.
 When thinking about visiting Tennessee, Nashville is usually the first place brought up.
-All too often, Memphis is either forgot about or is extremely underrated.
+All too often, Memphis is either forgotten about or is extremely underrated.
 This is definitely an underrated tourist spot, but don’t let that discourage you.

 There is so much to do and see while in Memphis.
 Yes, Nashville is great, but Memphis has a unique identity that is worth checking out when in the area.
 Located right on the Mississippi River, this city is home to deep-rooted culture and music history.
 Musicians like Johnny Cash and Elvis Presley at one time or another called Memphis home.